-- 12. The holder of the licence must make the following information available within the premises in a place where it is accessible to all guests: - a) a certified copy of the licence and the licence conditions, - b) fire, gas and electrical safety information, - c) details of how to summon the assistance of emergency services, - d) a copy of the gas safety report, - e) a copy of the Electrical Installation Condition Report, and - f) a copy of the Portable Appliance Testing Report.
+- 12. The holder of the licence must make the following information available within the premises in a place where it is accessible to all guests: - a) a certified copy of the licence and the licence conditions, - b) fire, gas and electrical safety information, - c) details of how to summon the assistance of emergency services, - d) a copy of the gas safety report, - e) a copy of the Electrical Installation Condition Report, and - f) a copy of the Portable Appliance Testing Report, - g) instructions as to what guests should do in the event that the carbon monoxide alarm is activated, - h) If there is a mobile gas cabinet heater on the premises, provide safety instructions as to the operation and movement of any mobile heater.